bitwuzla/bitwuzla/docs/c/api.rst

      :language: c
      :lines: 21

-Some options have modes, which can be configured via the string representation of their modes.
+Some options have **modes**, which can be configured via the string representation of their modes.
 For example, to enable CaDiCaL as back end SAT solver (this is for illustration purposes only, CaDiCaL is configured by default):

 .. literalinclude:: ../../examples/c/quickstart.c
      :language: c